 - reporters: this is where you set the reporters.
 You can change them or add new ones.

 - autoWatch: if this is set to true, the tests run in watch mode.
 If you change any test and save the file the tests are re-build and re-run.

 - browsers: this is where you set the browser where the test should run.
-By default is google but you can install and use other browsers launchers.
+By default it is chrome but you can install and use other browser launchers.

 Test entry file

 The angular-cli configuration of karma uses the file “test.ts” as the entry point of the tests for the application.
 Let’s take a look to that file;

 We have lot of things going on here.
 You are probably never going to need to change this file but let’s go and discuss some of the things happening;

 - An environment to run angular tests is being created using all the imports at the beginning of the file.

 - TestBed is a powerful unit testing tool provided by angular, and it is initialized in this file.

 - Finally, karma loads all the tests files of the application matching their names against a regular expression.
 All files inside our app folder that has “spec.ts” on its name are considered a test.